shopinvader/odoo-shopinvader/shopinvader_image/README.rst

 Shopinvader Image
 =================

-This module allow store product (variant) and category images to an external system like a content delivery network (CDN).
+This module allows to store product (variant) and category images in an external system like a content delivery network (CDN).
 The images will be available directly to the browser by url link.

 This external system can be: